alpa-projects/alpa/docs/tutorials/alpa_on_slurm.rst

         One easy way to create an environment with all dependencies installed is to create an environment using package management systems like `conda <https://docs.conda.io/en/latest/>`_ and setup the environment running an interactive job on Slurm.
         The interact job on Slurm can allow you to run and experiment in the exact way you do locally.
+        To run a interactive job on Slurm, use the command :code:`interact`.

 Create :code:`sbatch` Script
 ****************************